azurestandard/azure-angular-providers/README.md

   without arguments, `path()` will default to the path for the leaf category.
 * `children()`, a method returning an array of `Category` instances for child categories (sorted by name).
+The array has the following additional properties:
+    * `$promise`, with a promise that's resolved after the array is fully populated.
 * `$promise`, an object with promises for data that may be filled in on the fly.
 Keys:
     * `category`, resolves to `Category.category` when we set that